junxit/us-congress-bills-114/derived/amendments.md

 ### 20 U.S.C. § 1232g

-> in clause (ii), by striking “to carry out” and inserting “and assurances that the liaison will have sufficient training and time to carry out”; and
+> in clause (ii), by striking “to carry out” and inserting “and assurances that the liaison will have sufficient training and time to carry out”;

 | | |
 |---|---|